BY

 If You Miss the SGC Deadline, Additional Penalties May Apply

-According to the ATO, failure to provide the SCG statement and payment on time means you could face a further penalty of up to 200% of the initial charge.
+According to the ATO, failure to provide the SCG statement and payment on time could result in a further penalty of up to 200% of the initial charge.
 You could also face an administrative penalty if you pay less than the required SGC amount, which could be up to 75% of the shortfall.

-Suppose you don’t comply with the super guarantee charge requirement entirely.
-In that case, the ATO may take action in a manner they deem appropriate.
+Suppose you don’t comply entirely with the super guarantee charge requirement.
+In that case, the ATO may act as they deem appropriate.

-For example, they’ll set a specific time period in which you must pay the super guarantee charge.
+For example, they’ll set a specific time period for paying the super guarantee charge.
 If you don’t adhere to the deadline direction, you could face criminal charges, which can mean further penalties and even jail time.

-Also, the ATO may issue a “director penalty notice” that would make the director of the company personally liable for the super guarantee charge amount.
-From there, they may also also pursue legal action in response to the notice.
+Also, the ATO may issue a “director penalty notice” that would make the company director personally liable for the super guarantee charge amount.
+From there, they may also pursue legal action in response to the notice.

 Key Takeaways

-If you’re an employer and you don’t pay the right amount of super – or any super – for your employees, you may have to pay the super guarantee charge.
+- If you’re an employer and don’t pay the right amount of super – or any super – for your employees, you may have to pay the super guarantee charge.

-The best way to avoid paying the super guarantee charge is to stay on top of your deadlines.
+- The best way to avoid paying the super guarantee charge is to stay on top of your deadlines.
 However, we understand that mistakes can happen.
-If you need help with your superannuation obligations, the Box Advisory Services team can assist with a range of payroll services.
+If you need help with your superannuation obligations, the Box Advisory Services team can assist with various payroll services.

-Many small business owners are faced with the difficult task of balancing employer obligations with a reliable and consistent payroll function.
+- Many small business owners face the difficult task of balancing employer obligations with a reliable and consistent payroll function.
 However, by outsourcing your financials to someone who knows how to keep on top of these responsibilities, you can keep your business compliant.
 Plus, you can even save on the cost of hiring an HR or payroll staff member to manage your payroll needs.

 If this sounds like something you may be interested in, get in touch today.